 Through diversifying your supply chain, and collaborating with these businesses, your own procurement processes could benefit from inspiration and become more dynamic.
 It also demonstrates your business’ commitment to overlook consumerism and your interest in growing economies of all sizes and locations – improving your reputation and strengthening your brand and consumer perception.

-When organizations are not onboarding a more diverse supply chain through a purposeful supply chain diversity program, they could be missing out on big opportunities for growth and long term strategy insights.
+When organizations are not onboarding a more diverse supply chain through a purposeful supply chain diversity program, they could be missing big opportunities for growth and long term strategy insights.

-Perhaps the most inclusive method of sourcing, that opens the market up to potentially the most diverse range of suppliers is reverse auctions.
-Reverse auctions can diversify the supplier base by leveling the playing field and opening up the bidding process to smaller, less established companies.
+The most inclusive method of sourcing, which opens the market up to potentially the most diverse range of suppliers is reverse auctions.
+Reverse auctions can diversify the supplier base by leveling the playing field and opening the bidding process to smaller, less established companies.
 This process allowing them to compete – often anonymously – amongst the major players.
 And compete they will, as they are often able to be more flexible with the value points as well as pricing.

 RFX software will also enable you to compare clients manually and automatically across variable capability and scoring measurements, enabling you to fully research and compare potential vendors, streamlining your onboarding process and supplier due diligence process.